Reserve Officer Training Corps (ROTC)

 The Mustang Battalion (AUM ROTC) is composed of cadets from Auburn University at Montgomery (AUM), Troy University, Huntingdon University, Faulkner University, Alabama State University, and Troy-Montgomery.
 Prospective cadets desiring to become a member of the Mustang Battalion must be accepted to, and/or attend one of the aforementioned colleges or universities.
 AUM is the host campus for the Mustang Battalion.

 At 0600, Monday through Friday, the Mustang Battalion Cadets are already up, doing pushups, sit-ups, and running or doing in addition to a variety of other exercises.
 The PT sessions are designed to improve physical fitness, prevent injuries, develop self-confidence, instill discipline, and promote teamwork, camaraderie, and resilience.
-Cadets are assessed monthly on their physical training performance (push-up, sit-up, 2 mile run) through the use of the Army Physical Fitness Test.
+Cadets are assessed each semester on their physical training performance through the use of the Army Combat Fitness Test.
 Physical training is a vital component of the Army ROTC program!